open-keychain/open-keychain/README.md

 We try to make our builds as [reproducible/deterministic](https://blog.torproject.org/blog/deterministic-builds-part-one-cyberwar-and-global-compromise) as possible.
 When changing build files or dependencies, respect the following requirements:
-* No precompiled libraries.
-All libraries should be provided as sourcecode in "libraries" folder (you never know what pre-compiled jar files really contain!
-The library files are currently directly commited, because git submodules/git subtree are too much of a hassle for new contributors.
-This could change in the future!)
+* No precompiled libraries (you never know what pre-compiled jar files really contain!).
+All libraries should be forked into the open-keychain Github project and then provided as git submodules in the "extern" folder.
 * No dependencies from Maven (also a soft requirement for inclusion in [F-Droid](https://f-droid.org))
 * Always use a fixed Android Gradle plugin version not a dynamic one, e.g. ``0.7.3`` instead of ``0.7.+`` (allows offline builds without lookups for new versions, also some minor Android plugin versions had serious issues, i.e. [0.7.2 and 0.8.1](http://tools.android.com/tech-docs/new-build-system))
 * Commit the corresponding [Gradle wrapper](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) to the repository (allows easy building for new contributors without the need to install the required Gradle version using a package manager)